|Kashmir and the bomb|

 After the 'Smiling Buddha' tests, LK Advani threw down the gauntlet.
 Though rationalised later as India's way to smoke out Pakistan's capability and have it join India in the doghouse, his call could well have been prompted by what some regard as a millennial 'jung' between 'two' civilisations.
 Nawaz Sharif was left with little choice.
 Both ruling parties assuming that the nuclear stalemate enabled rapprochement took the leap of faith at Lahore.
 However, in the case of Pakistan, Sharif was ahead of his security establishment that sprung a Kargil on him and Pakistan.

 This brief recounting suggests that nuclear weapons have been a factor in past crises and therefore can be expected to figure in future ones.
-They would also be a feature in case a crisis turns out , since Pakistan has unveiled a tactical nuclear weapon.
-Though its employment is expected to be in the plains sector against Indian columns advancing in keeping with its newly minted doctrine of proactive offensive, Indian commentary suggests that the plains sector is, on this count, unlikely to be site of Indian .
+They would also be a feature in case a crisis turns out the real thing, since Pakistan has unveiled a tactical nuclear weapon.
+Though its employment is expected to be in the plains sector against Indian columns advancing in keeping with its newly minted doctrine of proactive offensive, Indian commentary suggests that the plains sector is, on this count, unlikely to be site of Indian offensives.

 Instead, these may well be in the mountains sector where gains made can be kept and where Pakistan cannot readily use nuclear threats.
 Not only has the area Muslim population; but Pakistan also lies downstream.
 Nevertheless, in case there is a breakout in the mountain sector, it would place Indian troops within sight of Pakistan's national capital region, thus bringing nuclear weapons into the reckoning.
 Since India is giving itself a mountain strike corps, ostensibly for use on the China front, its use elsewhere cannot be guaranteed against.
 Gains it makes can prove nuclear provocations and would lie within fallout distance of Kashmir.